Skip to main content

 The main cause of health inequality is social inequality, that is the variation across the population in income, employment, education, and access to health care.
 In England, health inequalities were already worsening before the COVID-19 pandemic.
 The report Health Equity in England: The Marmot Review 10 Years On (2020) showed that life expectancy in England had stalled and the impacts of austerity policies had damaged health and increased health inequalities.
 The 2021 report Build Back Fairer: The COVID-19 Marmot Review demonstrated that these inequalities had worsened the impact of the COVID-19 pandemic for those on the lowest incomes and would widen health inequalities in the longer term because of widening inequalities in key wider determinants of health.

 Despite the deteriorating national and regional context, there is still scope for local areas to make a real difference.
 For example, in 2021, the Cheshire and Merseyside Champs Public Health Collaborative and the Population Health Board of the Integrated Care System commissioned the Institute of Health Equity (IHE), to support work to reduce health inequalities in Cheshire and Merseyside.
-The aim of the programme is to take action on the social (wider) determinants of health and to build back fairer from COVID-19.
-The final report, All together Fairer: health equity and the social determinants of health in Cheshire and Merseyside was launched in May 2022 and includes a wide range of recommendations and actions for us to consider.
-This provides added focus and priority to existing work on health inequalities in the sub-region and will help develop new momentum and recommendations for effective action in the context of the COVID-19 pandemic.
+The aim of the programme was to take action on the social (wider) determinants of health and to build back fairer from COVID-19.
+The final report, All together Fairer: health equity and the social determinants of health in Cheshire and Merseyside was launched in May 2022 and informed the All Together Fairer: Our Health and Care Partnership Plan 2024-2029.
+These provide added focus and priority to existing work on health inequalities in the sub-region and helped develop new momentum and recommendations for effective action in the context of the COVID-19 pandemic.
 Cheshire West is part of the Cheshire and Merseyside Marmot community and is fully committed to taking action on the recommendations outlined in the report.

-The development of the Integrated Care System (ICS) in Cheshire and Merseyside (see Pillar 4 below) with its nine Places (on Local Authority footprints) presents a real opportunity to forge an action-based, accountable system which will generate greater health equity in the region based on partnerships with other sectors.
+The development of the Integrated Care System (ICS) in Cheshire and Merseyside (see Pillar 4 below) with its nine Places (on Local Authority footprints) created a real opportunity to forge an action-based, accountable system which will generate greater health equity in the region based on partnerships with other sectors.
 The ICS is also supporting the reduction of health inequalities through the national Core20PLUS5 programme.
 Core20 refers to the most deprived 20% of the national population.
 PLUS refers to the population groups in Cheshire and Merseyside that experience poorer than average health access, experience and/or outcomes who may not be captured in the Core20 alone and would benefit from a tailored healthcare approach.
-For example, certain ethnic minority communities, rural communities, people experiencing drug or alcohol dependence, or Gypsy, Roma Traveller Communities.
-5 refers to five key clinical areas of health inequalities:
+For example, certain ethnic minority communities, rural communities, people experiencing drug or alcohol dependence, Gypsy, Roma Traveller Communities, people living with learning disabilities or neurodiversity.
+5 refers to five key clinical areas of health inequalities for adults, children and young people:

 • maternity